The Weather in Spain

 Spain lies in the temperate zone and its climate is determined by its unusual world position.
-The continental land mass and high mountainous terrain produces one of the most diverse climates in Europe.
+The continental landmass and high mountainous terrain produce one of the most diverse climates in Europe.

-The Cantabrian mountains in the central northern region marks the first well-defined division to Spain's climate.
+The Cantabrian mountains in the central northern region mark the first well-defined division to Spain's climate.

 To the north of this range lies rainy Spain, this includes the Basque Country, Cantabria, Asturias and Galicia.
 This region has a maritime climate with only slight variations in temperature.

-Northern Spain has mild winters and cool summers, lots of cloud and frequent rainfall during the winter months.
+Northern Spain has mild winters and cool summers, lots of clouds and frequent rainfall during the winter months.

 » read more on the climate in Spain